 Also in the province of Vicenza it is possible to go to the Small Dolomites where there are many aided itineraries of different types.
-There Ferrata del Vajo Scuro, the Ferrata Biasin or the Aided path Pojesi near the Carega.
+There Via Ferrata of Vajo Scuro, the Via Ferrata Biasin or the Aided path Pojesi near the Carega.
 On the southern slope of the Little Dolomites we meet the pleasant ones Ferrata Viali and Ezio Ferrari.

 Moving instead in the Val d'Astico you can go along the recent one Ferrata delle Anguane.